theiceoan/Lego-Store/README.md

 # To Do List

-1. fix the add bricks button

-2. start working on linking the shopping cart to the bricks added

-3. add more bricks
+1. add more bricks

-4. set a limit so not all are loaded onto page at the same time
+2. set a limit so not all are loaded onto page at the same time

-5. stop from being able to add decimals

-6. dummy id's needs to be in local storage too so it keeps the ting after refreshing
+3. maintain an inventory
+   1. when the stock is less than total quantity available, don't allow purchase

+4. create a server folder

+5. grouping of event listeners

+6. add comments to code

+7. top nav bar of mobile version is buggy

 ## questions